top 0

 But it doesn’t have to be that way—there are plenty of drinking establishments out there where there’s equal focus on both the drinks and the nosh.
 Gastropubs, restobars, brewpubs—whatever you want to call them, here are our favourite casual-fun drinking spots where the food is great, regardless of whether you’ve got your beer goggles on.

-Instead of tacos and guac, the latest venture from Westside Hospitality—the team behind 11 Westside, The Wilshire, and Westside Taqueria—dishes up hearty Korean fusion fare.
-Inspired by Korea’s streetside pojangmacha (포장마차; Korean food stall) culture, OBP (or “Old Bailey Pocha”) is a casual, fun spot that delivers on the kind of punchy small plates that go so well with a cold drink—think spicy rice cakes ($88), boneless fried chicken ($108), and short rib dumplings ($98).
+Instead of tacos and guac, OBP, one of many ventures by Westside Hospitality—the team behind 11 Westside, The Wilshire, and 1st and Beaudry—dishes up hearty Korean fusion fare.
+Inspired by Korea’s streetside pojangmacha (포장마차; Korean food stall) culture, OBP (or “Old Bailey Pocha”) is a casual and fun spot that delivers on the kind of punchy small plates that go so well with a cold drink—think spicy rice cakes, boneless fried chicken, and short rib dumplings.

 OBP, 3–5 Old Bailey Street, Central

-If you’ve spent any time nosing through the crystal eggs and Mao memorabilia on Sheung Wan’s famous Upper Lascar Row, chances are you’ve noticed Blue Supreme and its gorgeous neon-lit corner spot opposite Chiu Kee Metal Works.
-This beloved after-work hangout is famed for its wide range of craft beers, with a special focus on “live beers”—a.k.a. beers bottled with live yeast and culture—from Belgium and the US.
+If you have spent any time nosing through the crystal eggs and Mao memorabilia on Sheung Wan’s famous Upper Lascar Row, chances are you have noticed Blue Supreme and its gorgeous, neon-lit corner spot opposite Chiu Kee Metal Works.
+This beloved after-work hangout is famed for its wide range of craft beers, with a special focus on “live beers—” a.k.a. beers bottled with live yeast and culture—from Belgium and the US.

-The food menu is similarly well-thought-out, with plates like the kimchi shakshuka ($140) and buttermilk chicken waffle ($148) making it a hit with the brunch crowd.
-Every dish is designed to go with a specific beer, but you can also taste the selection in case you feel like creating your own pairing—just don’t dunk their signature chocolate chip cookies ($60) in anything other than the accompanying mint-infused milk.
+The food menu is similarly well-thought-out, with plates like the green shakshuka and duck confit pancake making it a hit with the lunch crowd.
+Every dish is designed to go with a specific beer, but you can also taste the selection in case you feel like creating your own pairing—just don’t dunk their signature chocolate chip cookies in anything other than the accompanying mint-infused milk!

 Blue Supreme, G/F, 21 Tung Street, Sheung Wan | (+852) 5998 3088

-Canto gastropub 65 Peel left a vacuum when it abruptly closed its doors at the end of 2020, but thankfully the team is already back at it with a brand-new location just down the road in Central.
+Canto gastropub 65 Peel left a vacuum when it abruptly closed its doors at the end of 2020, but thankfully the team made a quick comeback with a location just down the road in Central.
 Streamlining their Chinese and English names under the cheeky moniker Ho Lan Jeng (if you know, you know), the new space is bigger, brighter, and just as playful when it comes to the modern Cantonese fusion cuisine on offer.

-While the menu is not a carbon copy of 65 Peel’s, there are some familiar favourites—namely the fried chicken with hot sauce ($78) and 24-hour slow-cooked Iberico char siu egg rice ($178)—as well as some tasty-sounding new additions, like the sage chicken breast with dan dan-style cold tofu ($118).
-They’re still waiting for their alcohol licence to come through, but you can expect the same dedication to excellent local craft brews as at their old location—and there are 12 taps behind the bar, meaning that you’ll have your pick of draughts!
+While the menu is not a carbon copy of 65 Peel’s, there are some familiar favourites—namely the golden fried chicken with mint sweet hot sauce and 24-hour slow-cooked Ibérico char siu with deep fried crispy buns—as well as some tasty-sounding new additions.
+As well as cocktails such as the whiskey-based Sesame Mochi or 7 Up and gin concoction Salty7, you can pick from selected shots dubbed “Happy Drinks” and expect great dedication to excellent local craft brews—and there are 12 taps behind the bar, meaning that you will have your pick of draughts!

 Ho Lan Jeng, 2/F, LKF29, 29 Wyndham Street, Central | (+852) 2342 2224

-Passionate pub-goers will need no introduction to The Globe—this Soho institution has been slinging pints and pies to happy regulars for over 17 years.
-Enter through its deceptively narrow entrance on Graham Street to be transported into a bona fide British pub with a warm, inviting ambience, a shockingly extensive menu of beers and ciders (including the hard-to-find Crabbies ginger beer!), and footy on the telly.
+Passionate pub-goers will need no introduction to The Globe—this Soho institution has been slinging pints and pies to happy regulars for around two decades.
+Enter through its deceptively narrow entrance on Graham Street to be transported into a bona fide British pub with a warm, inviting ambience, a shockingly extensive menu of beers and ciders, and footy on the telly.

 The Globe, 45–53A Graham Street, Central | (+852) 2543 1941